tdalbertson/100-days-of-code/log.md

 **Today's Progress**: Python Challenges Continued

 **Thoughts** Continued working on the function challenges from a Udemy course I'm taking.
 I had to reference the solutions video for a few of them but was able to solve most of them on my own.
-I was even able to solve one of the challange problems in a completely different way than the solutions video!
+I was even able to solve one of the challenge problems in a completely different way than the solutions video!

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)